fassko/fassko.github.io/Content/blog/swiftui-alert.md

 We can set up multiple types of buttons for the alert.
 If we would like to show more than two, we need to use the SwiftUI sheets.

-To present multiple alerts in the same view, we can achieve it either by multiple view state variables.
-Or using one identifiable structure that would be responsible for creating the alert itself.
+To present multiple alerts in the same view, we can achieve it either by multiple view state variables or by using one identifiable structure that would be responsible for creating the alert itself.

 ## Links